This was always about more than a book...

 Once that truth dawned on me —that there is no better way to see God than by looking at Jesus—it set me on a faith-shifting journey deep into the heart of the Gospel accounts to encounter, to know, to be transformed by this vibrant, living, breathing, laughing, crying, flesh-and-blood first-century figure: Jesus.

 And that journey, still unfolding, is changing everything for me…

 Trent Sheppard is a teacher, writer, and Alpha New England's chaplain for college students.
-He lives in Boston, Massachusetts, with his wife, Bronwyn, and their three children.
-Alongside his work with students, Trent helps to lead a neighborhood house church that seeks the wellbeing of their community.
+He lives in East Boston, Massachusetts, with his wife, Bronwyn, and their three children.
+Alongside his work with students, Trent is deeply involved in the life and wellbeing of their local community.

-A sought-after communicator, Trent's teaching and travels have taken him to fifty nations, giving him the privilege of catching glimpses of Jesus all along the way—in the innocent eyes of a brilliant boy named Billy Smith in Burundi, Central Africa; in the Christlike counsel of a Coptic monk living on the outskirts of Cairo, Egypt; in the warm welcome of a bighearted family in a bustling favela in Sao Paolo, Brazil; in the indigenous sound of a Sami joik on the edge of the Arctic Circle; and, when he's at home in East Boston, in the big laughs, local service, and exceedingly rich conversation he shares with friends and family in Ekklesia.
+A sought-after communicator, Trent's teaching and travels have taken him to fifty nations, giving him the privilege of catching glimpses of Jesus all along the way—in the brown eyes of a brilliant boy named Billy Smith in Burundi, in the Christlike counsel of a Coptic monk on the outskirts of Cairo, in the warm welcome of a bighearted family in a bustling favela in Sao Paolo, in the indigenous sound of a Sami joik on the edge of the Arctic Circle, and, when he's at home, in the big laughs, local service, and exceedingly rich conversation he shares with neighbors, friends, and family in East Boston.